jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     git commit -am 'add test_catching_exceptions'

-I know :ref:`how to test if an Exception is raised`.
+I know :ref:`how to test that an Exception is raised`.

 ----